 THOUSANDS OF DOLLARS

-2014 2013
+2015 2014

-Interest payable - Long-term debt \$ 35,393 \$ 33,687
+Interest payable - Long-term debt \$ 35,231 \$ 35,393

-Other payables 653 638
+Other payables 633 653

-\$ 36,046 \$ 34,325
+\$ 35,864 \$ 36,046

-11. Bank and short-term indebtedness
+9. Bank and short-term indebtedness

-The Authority operates a \$500,000,000 commercial paper facility which allows for the issuance of short-term notes in the name of the Authority of up to 365 days in duration.
+The Authority operates a commercial paper facility with an authorized limit of \$700 million (2014 - \$500 million) which allows for the issuance of short-term notes in the name of the Authority of up to 365 days in duration.
 The program requires secured standby lines of credit from Canadian chartered banks.
-At year end the Authority had two unutilized standby facilities totaling \$250,000,000 which can only be accessed if the Authority is unable to issue or roll maturing commercial paper.
-As at year end, the interest rate on commercial paper issued was 1.04% [2013 - 1.03%].
+At year end the Authority had two unutilized standby facilities totaling \$350 million which can only be accessed if the Authority is unable to issue or roll maturing commercial paper.
+As at year end, the average interest rate on commercial paper issued was 0.62% [2014 - 1.04%].

-The Authority has an agreement under which a chartered bank (the "bank") provides a revolving credit facility of up to \$200,000,000.
+The Authority has an agreement under which a chartered bank (the "bank") provides a revolving credit facility of up to \$200 million.
 Under that agreement, the Authority may borrow at a daily floating rate based on the prime rate or at negotiated rates for fixed terms up to one year in length.
 Floating-rate borrowings are subject to repayment within 30 days following demand by the bank while fixed-term borrowings are repayable at maturity.
 During the year, the Authority did not borrow against the revolving credit facility nor hold any associated floating or fixed term debt at the beginning of the year or at year end.

 Clients may choose terms on their long-term loans ranging from 5 to 30 years.
 Since most debenture debt issued to finance these loans matures in 10 years, debt refinancing is required.
 Refinancing is undertaken either through the issuance of a new debenture or the use of short-term facilities.
 This decision is reached based on the Authority's assessment of current market conditions and sinking fund positions.
-Bank and short-term indebtedness at year end includes \$4,204,765 (2013 - \$7,658,252) relating to debt issues refinanced through proceeds from short-term facilities.
+Bank and short-term indebtedness at year end relating to debt issues refinanced through proceeds from short-term facilities was NIL (2014 - \$4,204,765).

-12. Due to clients
+10. Due to clients

 At the commencement of each loan, the Act requires that each regional district deposit with the Authority: (a) an amount equal to one-half the average annual installment of principal and interest in respect of its own borrowing, and (b) an amount equal to one-half the average annual installment of principal and interest as set out in the borrowing agreements entered into with its member municipalities.
-Amounts are payable either in full or in an amount equal to 1% of the total principal amount borrowed, with the balance secured by a non-interest bearing demand note.
+Amounts are payable either in full or in an amount equal to 1.00% of the total principal amount borrowed, with the balance secured by a non-interest bearing demand note.

 The Act requires the Authority to place these deposits into a Debt Reserve Fund whose primary purpose is to provide security for debenture payments to bondholders.
 If, at any time, the Authority does not have sufficient funds to meet payments or sinking fund contributions due on its obligations, the payments or sinking fund contributions must be made from the Debt Reserve Fund.
-Once the regional district of member municipalities have made the final payment under their respective loan agreements, then these deposits are repaid to clients.
+Once the regional district or member municipalities have made the final payment under their respective loan agreements, then these deposits are repaid to clients.